 - a.
 The competition will be open to all players who have been registered for their clubs in their qualifying Provincial Union competitions.
 Any club wishing to play a player in the Irish National Cup must ensure they are confirmed as registered by their Provincial Union. - b.
 Once a player plays their first game for a club in the Irish Senior Cup, National Cup, Men's All-Ireland T20 Semi-Final or Final, they will be ineligible to play for any other club in those competitions for that season. - c.
 Any player currently banned by any of Cl's affiliated Provincial Unions (CL, MCU, NCU, NWCU, CCU), for an offence at Level 3 or above, will not be eligible to play in the ISC or NC for any club while the ban is in place, irrespective of the nature of the ban, i.e., period of time or number of matches.
 In cases of uncertainty or confusion as to the category of offence being punished, clubs should seek advice from their Provincial Union, who may in turn consult the Tournament Director whose decision on the matter shall be final and binding. - d.
 For matches in the Quarter-Finals and later, players are only eligible to play if they have played or, in the event of a match having been decided by a bowl-out, been named in the team for that match, in an earlier round of the competition, or have been registered by their club with their Provincial Union to play cricket for that club by 31st May. - e.
-CI's Event Technical Committee reserves the right to disqualify any team(s) from the National Cup competition in the event of a breach of these player eligibility regulations.
+CI recognise the complexities of cross-border travel and the varying regulations beyond our control.
+All players and clubs must ensure they meet the necessary eligibility requirements for travel between ROI and UK.